mads2502/scrodenbug/README.md

 - 👯 I’m looking to collaborate on **Any exciting real-world solutions**

-- 📝 I regularly write articles on [All Current affairs](All Current affairs)
+- 📝 I regularly write articles on [Popular Research Trends]

 - 💬 Ask me about **Python, C, HTML**